alpha-unito/dossier/kubernetes/ingress-controller/README.md

 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.11.0/cert-manager.crds.yaml
 ```

-It is worth noting that CRDs could also be installed directly with Helm, through the `installCRDs` option, but in this scenarion a removal of the Helm release also implies the deletion of all CRDs and all the related custom resources, which is not desirable.
+It is worth noting that CRDs could also be installed directly with Helm, through the `installCRDs` option, but in this scenario a removal of the Helm release also implies the deletion of all CRDs and all the related custom resources, which is not desirable.

 The next step requires to configure the `JetStack` Helm repo and to install the desired version of `cert-manager` in a reserved `cert-manager` namespace